Global attributes are not associated with any particular element. They represent and affect the global behavior of the toolkit.

 The language used by some pre-defined dialogs.

-Can have the values ENGLISH and PORTUGUESE.
+Can have the values ENGLISH, SPANISH (since 3.22) and PORTUGUESE.
 Default: ENGLISH.
 Can also be set by IupSetLanguage.

 Returns the name of IUP's version.